Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 This old Irish tradition involves baking bread or cake on Halloween and hiding special treats inside.

 Alongside the usual ingredients of raisins, items were placed inside the bread, which became a game of seeing who got a slice with something in.

 The bread was almost seen as a way of fortune-telling on Halloween as different items inside had different meanings for the coming year.

 Common things to place inside were rings, coins, a pea, a stick, and cloth, all with different meanings for the receiver.

-For example, if you got the slice with a pea in, it meant you would not marry that year.
+For example, if you got the slice with a pea in it, it meant you would not marry that year.

 Green witch costumes were inspired by the Wicked Witch of the West.

-This was the first time a witch character had been depicted with green skin and has since been a popular color for dressing up as witches for Halloween.
+This was the first time a witch character had been depicted with green skin, and it has since been a popular color for dressing up as witches for Halloween.